 One famous location in Tokyo is Kameido Tenjin Shrine, which hosts an annual Wisteria Festival.
-The wisteria trellises hide a quiet pond, and a unique scenery of purple flowers reflecting on the the water that has been the subject of woodblock prints and other art forms for hundreds of years.
+The wisteria trellises hide a quiet pond and unique scenery of purple flowers reflecting on the water that has been the subject of woodblock prints and other art forms for hundreds of years.
 You will also enjoy the walk to the temple, which passes through an old town area that will put you in the correct mood to view the flowers.

 Kameido Tenjin Shrine Wisteria Festival

 Billed as ‘the biggest yoga event in Tokyo’, Organic Life Tokyo sees 50 instructors giving yoga classes over the course of three days.
 And that’s not all – holistic living enthusiasts will lap up the ethical fashion and organic wine and veggies on display.
 Chat to the producers, stock up on goods and mingle with like-minded yogis.

 Why not get outside and try strawberry Picking at the Tsukuihama Tourist Farm.
 Price of admission fee includes a basket full of berries, as well as all-you-can-eat while picking… one for me… one for the basket… Picking season runs until May 5.

 Photo: “Koinobori 20170428” (CC BY-NC-ND 2.0) by hatake_s